iSumsoft» Windows Tips »3 Ways to Start or Stop a Service in Windows 10/8/7

 Restart a service

-Step 1: Open the Registry Editor.
+Step 1: Open Registry Editor.

 Open Registry Editor